 In 2010 Mark released his first feature documentary, My Kidnapper, which played in over thirty countries and received a cinematic release in the UK, winning four star reviews from The Guardian, Time Out and The Times and was described by Hollywood industry-bible Variety as “a fascinating documentary about the search for closure”.

 Mark now divides his time between documentaries, commercials and online content.
-He's recently created films for John Lewis, Sainsburys, Land Rover, L'Oreal, Walkers, Wilkinson Sword, EDF Energy and O2, as well as making several short films for OXFAM and the Time to Change mental health charity.
+He has created ads and films for John Lewis, Sainsburys, Land Rover, L'Oreal, Maltesers Walkers, Wilkinson Sword, Dr Oetker, The Open University, EDF Energy and O2, as well as making several short films for OXFAM and the Time to Change mental health charity.